On June 12, 2018, the City Council approved amendments to the 2016 Uptown Community Plan related to:

 The City's community plans are long range planning documents established as essential components of the General Plan.
 The community plan update process will develop the community-specific detail, relevant policies, and implementation strategies necessary to fulfill General Plan objectives.
 The General Plan sets out a long-range vision and policy framework to guide future development, provide public services, and maintain the qualities that define San Diego over the next 20+ years.
 The General Plan also has a focus on how to design infill development and reinvest in existing communities.

-The Uptown Community Plan and associated zoning went into effect on Monday, February 6, 2017.
-Please see Chapter 13 of the City of San Diego Municipal Code for more details regarding the Citywide zones that implement the Community Plan.
+The Uptown Community Plan and associated zoning went into effect on Feb.
+6, 2017.
+Please see Chapter 13 of the City of San Diego Municipal Code for more details regarding the citywide zones that implement the community plan.
 Development projects deemed completed prior to this effective date can continue to be processed under the 1988 Uptown Community Plan, Mid-City Communities Planned District, and the West Lewis Street Planned District.
 Please scroll further down the webpage for links to these documents.

 Uptown Impact Fee Study

 Development applications deemed complete prior to the effective date of the 2016 Uptown Community Plan and zoning can continue to be processed under the 1988 Uptown Community Plan, Mid-City Communities Planned District, and West Lewis Street Planned District: